 The Committee looks for the professional level, relevant work and/or volunteer experience in your fields of interest.
 The average SIPA student has 3 to 5 years of post-undergraduate relevant work or volunteer experience.
 But this does not imply that all students fall within the same range.
 Accepted applicants ranged from students straight from undergraduate institutions to professionals with 30 years of experience.
 Students admitted directly from undergraduate study usually have summer work, internships, or volunteer work that is directly related to their career choices.
 Generally, the shorter the duration of work experience, the more directly it must be related to the applicant’s chosen field of interest.
 If you feel that the lack of professional experience is a weakness for you, you may want to gain more experience before you reapply or see the above category for suggestions on how to rewrite your essay to explain how your prior professional and volunteer experiences have contributed to your career plans.

-International students whose first language is not English and whose bachelor’s degree was not earned at an institution where English is the primary language of instruction, must demonstrate proficiency in English with a minimum of: TOEFL 100, IELTS 7.0, PTE 68, Cambridge C1 Adv 185, or Duolingo English 125.
+International students whose first language is not English and whose bachelor’s degree was not earned at an institution where English is the primary language of instruction, must demonstrate proficiency in English with a minimum of: TOEFL 100, IELTS 7.0, PTE 68, or Cambridge C1 Adv 185.
 If your score is below this minimum, there is concern that you may have difficulty understanding lectures and preparing written assignments.
 You may want to consider intensive English training before you retake the English proficiency exam and reapply.